niceguy4/8812au-20210629/README.md

 ### Issue:
   * Device not showing up in Kali Linux.
 It may show up in LSUSB but not in IW DEV or IWCONFIG

-  * Device shows up Kali in IW DEV and IWCONFIGp but does not collect/capture clients
+  * Device shows up Kali in IW DEV and IWCONFIG but adapter does not collect/capture clients when using wifite or airodump-ng

   * Vendor drivers, aircrack-ng and morrownr don't resolve issue (as of 8/11/2024)